 Learn about the fundamentals of kaizen, how it improves quality and productivity, and how you can successfully drive continuous improvement in your organization.

-Kaizen is a Japanese term which means “good change”, “change for the better”, or “improvement”.
-As a philosophy, kaizen promotes a way of thinking wherein small incremental changes create a massive impact over time.
+Kaizen is a Japanese term which means “good change”, “change for the better”, or “improvement.”
+As a philosophy, kaizen promotes a mindset where small incremental changes create an impact over time.
 As a methodology, kaizen enhances specific areas in a company by involving top management and rank-and-file employees to initiate everyday changes, knowing that many tiny improvements can yield big results.

 Kaizen’s roots can be traced back to post-World War II, when economic reform consequently took over Japan.
 Since the Toyota Motor Corporation implemented the Creative Idea Suggestion System in May 1951, changes and innovations led to higher product quality and worker productivity, substantially contributing to the company’s development.

 In September 1955, Japanese executives officially started visiting the United States as one of the initiatives of the Japan Productivity Center.
 Integrating the American way of doing business with a humanized approach eventually pushed Japanese companies into worldwide competitiveness.
 During the 1980’s, management consultant Masaaki Imai worked with Taiichi Ohno to spread the message of the Toyota Production System (TPS), a result of several years of continuous improvements.